f-hafner/f-hafner.github.io/README.md

 ## Documentation

-The template is documented at https://pascalmichaillat.org/d5/.
+The template is forked from Pascal Michaillat; the documentation is [here](https://pascalmichaillat.org/d5/).

 ## Illustration